 More generally, one reason for the seasonal dependence on bimodality occurrence may be the presence of stronger meridional temperature gradients in the winter hemisphere.
-These gradients lead dynamically to increased baroclinic instability, and the effects of advection around these gradients can produce strong non-Gaussianity.
-In a simple case, take a series of ensemble members whose initialization results in a similarly structured cyclone that produces warm air advection to the east of the cyclone.
-In contrast, the rest of the members do not predict the formation of a cyclone, and no anomalous advection takes place.
-This will result in the development of two modes in the forecast distribution: one unperturbed mode and one anomalously warm mode.
-Now consider that in the winter hemisphere these cyclones can develop faster, become stronger, and have a greater magnitude in anomalous temperature advection for the region.
+These gradients lead dynamically to increased baroclinic instability and the effects of advection around these gradients can produce strong non-Gaussianity.
+In a simple case, take a series of ensemble members' whose initialization result in a similarly structured cyclone that produces warm air advection to the east of the cyclone.
+In contrast, the rest of the members do not predict the formation of a cyclone and no anomalous advection takes place.
+This will result in the development of two modes in the forecast distribution, one unperturbed mode and one anomalously warm mode.
+Now consider that in the winter hemisphere these cyclones can develop faster, become stronger, as well as have a greater magnitude in anomalous temperature advection for the region.
 This may act to more quickly and dramatically separate modes in the forecast distribution.
-This greater separation would not only lead to higher occurrence of bimodality in the winter hemisphere but also greater values of δ , both of which are supported by the patterns seen in Figs. 7 and 8.
-Tamarin-Brodsky et al. (2019) depicted climatological skewness that develops in ensemble forecasts of temperature near storm track regions as a result of nonlinear meridional advection.
-Consistent separation of smaller modes in forecasts, such as those presented in the previous hypothetical case, may express themselves in the climatological distribution as skewness, which would be consistent with the findings from Tamarin-Brodsky et al. (2019).
-That being said, there are clear distinctions between the spatial distribution of temperature skewness found in Tamarin-Brodsky et al. (2019) (their Fig. 1c) and the distribution of bimodality exhibited in the current study.
-Examples of uniqueness for boreal winter include west of South America (minima in bimodality but large skew), east of Greenland (maxima in bimodality but little skew), and west of Australia (minima in bimodality but large skew).
+This greater separation would not only lead to higher occurrence of bimodality in the winter hemisphere but also greater values of $\delta$ , both of which are supported by the patterns seen in Fig. 8&9.
+Furthermore, (Tamarin-Brodsky et al., 2019) depicts climatological skewness that develops in ensemble forecasts of temperature near storm track regions as a result of nonlinear meridional advection.
+Consistent separation of smaller modes in forecasts, such as those presented in the previous hypothetical case, may express themselves in the long term climatological distribution as skewness, which would be consistent with the findings from Tamarin-Brodsky et al..
+That being said, there are clear distinctions between the spatial distribution of temperature skewness found in (Tamarin-Brodsky et al., 2019) (refer to Fig. 1(c) within) and the distribution of bimodality exhibited in the current study.
+Examples of uniqueness for boreal winter include west of South America (a minima in bimodality but large skew) east of Greenland (maxima in bimodality but little skew) and west of Australia (minima in bimodality but large skew).
 This indicates that while the processes which lead to each may be related, there are some distinctions.
-The relationships between increased baroclinicity, its effects on weather events, and the associated forecast uncertainty in the form of ensemble spread and non-Gaussianity remain a popular topic of study (Vallis, 1983; Scher and Messori, 2019; Linz et al., 2020).
+The relationships between increased baroclinicity, its effects on weather events, and the associated forecast uncertainty in the form of ensemble spread and non-Gaussianity is remain a popular topic of study (Vallis, 1983; Scher and Messori, 2019; Linz et al., 2020).

-Persistent bimodality minima off the western edges of continents may be associated with high-pressure systems typically sitting over these regions (Aguirre et al., 2019) which can suppress convective activity and reduce ensemble spread, mitigating non-Gaussianity in forecasts.
+Persistent bimodality minimia off the western edges of continents may be associated with high pressure systems typically sitting over these regions (Aguirre et al., 2019) which can suppress convective activity and reduce ensemble spread, mitigating non-Gaussianity in forecasts.
 However, it is interesting that the occurrence of bimodality in these regions is larger during the first week of forecasts than at longer lead times.

-Smaller values of δ over the ocean as compared to continental regions are also consistent with the importance of air-sea interactions.
-The larger heat capacity of the ocean as compared to land surfaces is likely to reduce possible fluctuations in 2 m temperature.
-This may also explain why there seems to be very little seasonality of δ over the ocean relative to the high seasonality of δ over land.
+Smaller values of $\delta$ over the ocean as compared to continental regions are also consistent with the importance of air-sea interactions.
+The larger heat capacity of the ocean as compared to land surfaces is likely to reduce possible fluctuations in

+2-meter temperature.
+This may also explain why there seems to be very little seasonality of $\delta$ over the ocean relative to the high seasonality of $\delta$ over land.